 Ladle of chili in a slow cooker of chili.

-Hearty slow cooker beef chili made with ground beef, kidney beans, and a rich blend of spices is thick, cozy, and perfect for easy weeknight dinners or game day.
+Thick and hearty slow cooker chili with ground beef, kidney beans, tomatoes, and a smoky spice blend.
+A cozy, crowd-pleasing dinner or game day.

 Ingredients